 Federal Whistleblower Protections

 There are hundreds of state and federal whistleblower laws covering a myriad of industries.
 In order to determine whether or not you should blow the whistle, it’s critical to know in advance which laws apply to your specific complaint and industry.
-The law that you sue under will effect the amount of money you can recover, whether your case will be heard by a judge, jury, or administrative agency, and whether the complains you are contemplating are even protected speech.
+The law that you sue under will affect the amount of money you can recover, whether your case will be heard by a judge, jury, or administrative agency, and whether the complains you are contemplating are even protected speech.

-The major federal whistleblower laws are
+The major federal whistleblower laws are:

-- The False Claims Act, which is applicable to any fraud committed in connection with federal procurement or contracting;
+- The False Claims Act, which is applicable to any fraud committed in connection with federal procurement or contracting

-- Section 406 of the Internal Revenue Code, which covers complaints alleging tax fraud and underpayment of taxes;
+- Section 406 of the Internal Revenue Code, which covers complaints alleging tax fraud and underpayment of taxes

-- Section 21F of the Securities Exchange Act, applicable to fraud committed in connection with the purchase or sale of securities and fraud on taxpayers;
+- Section 21F of the Securities Exchange Act, applicable to fraud committed in connection with the purchase or sale of securities and fraud on taxpayers

-- Section 23 of the Commodities Exchange Act, which covers transactions involving oil, gas, foreign currency, and agriculture.
+- Section 23 of the Commodities Exchange Act, which covers transactions involving oil, gas, foreign currency, and agriculture

 Sorting out which of these laws, and other laws, apply to your case is confusing for the layperson.
-Further, it’s difficult for a non-attorney to determine whether or not complaints about the conduct at issue are protected speech and covered by the anti-retaliation laws.
+Further, it’s difficult for a non-attorney to determine whether or not complaints about the conduct at issue are protected speech and covered by the antiretaliation laws.

 A perfect example of a “counter-intuitive” decision by a court holding that speech was not protected is Garcetti v.
 Ceballos.
 In Ceballos, an employee of the Los Angeles District Attorney’s Office noticed that police officers and other city employees were systematically submitting false and misleading affidavits to judges in an effort to secure warrants.
 The employee complained to his supervisors about the fraud.
 In retaliation, the managers transferred the employee to another department, and then rejected the employee’s application for promotion.